 What can I make with nettles?

-Other uses Nettles can be added to soup, risottos and stews in replacement of spinach too.
+Other uses: Nettles can be added to soup, risottos and stews in replacement of spinach too.

-Another common ingredient prevalent in gardens is three-cornered leeks, a cross between a spring onion and garlic and works equally as well in pesto, stir fry or salad dressing.
-Below I have added them and forget-me-nots to a salad.
+Three-cornered leeks, a cross between a spring onion and garlic, work equally in pesto, stir fry, or salad dressing.
+Below, I have added them and forget-me-nots to a salad.
 For a dressing, I blended a few basil leaves and stems of three-cornered leek with a dash of lemon and a good glug of oil.

 Cooking tips If you want more information on seasonal ingredients or want to share your own recipes please join my Facebook group Cooking Made Easy.
 Would like to learn more about wild plants and herbs?
 Find advice about growing edible plants in your garden in my Facebook group wellies2bellies.